RMIT offers over 18 types of scholarships for female students in STEMM disciplines. Check out some of our recent recipients and future opportunities.

 Alyssa is in her third year of a Bachelor in Mechatronics Engineering.
 She is amazed by the rapid advancement of 3D printing technology and she's excited by the possibilities through automation.
 Alyssa's SEH scholarship allows her to focus on uni and taekwondo instead of working lots of casual jobs.

 Kate is studying Geospatial Science in her Bachelor of Science (Hons).
 In school, Kate loved geography and learnt about Geospatial Science at RMIT Open Day.
-She loves how cartography allows you to have creative freedom.
-Kate is a recipient of the Mondo Women in Geospatial Sciences Scholarship.
-As well as financial support, Kate is doing an internship at Mondo.
-She is gaining confidence and support from the guidance of female role models in her workplace.
+She loves how cartography is creative.
+Kate is a recipient of the Mondo Women in Geospatial Sciences Scholarship and is doing an internship where she works with fantastic role models.